orezm/avc/docs/source/index.rst

 3. It's a Car, Not a Bus
 ^^^^^^^^^^^^^^^^^^^^^
 There will be no more than 10 users connecting to the same server at the same moment.
-You don't need to wait to get on even in the rush hour, and you will never be kicked out of connection.
+You don't need to wait to get on even in the rush hour, and you will never be kicked out.

 4. VPN and Proxy, You Got Both
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We’re not going to kill a fly with an elephant gun.
-Our powerful socks proxy is suitable for most situations for speed and convenience reasons, though choice is on you.
+Our powerful proxy is suitable for most situations for connection speed and convenience reasons, though choice is on you.

 5. Easy Use
 ^^^^^^^^